The StrengthsFinder assessment is one of the most useful tools I have ever found.

 I hope you’ve enjoyed reading about this tool.
 If you have taken it already and want to share your results with me, feel free to contact me privately by sending a message here.

-And if you want an expert opinion on what you can do to increase your company’s marketing effectiveness, check out my services.
+And if you want an expert opinion on what you can do to identify the root causes of toxicity in your company, check out my services.